 Many systematic theological issues are involved.
 Gen 1:27b (“male and female he created them”) implies that humankind is created for communion.
 To be human means to be a personal being in a communion of love.
 How does such an anthropology relate to the Christian understanding of the Trinity, a fundamentally relational notion?
-Is creation primarily receptive of divine grace or also responsible for Christian Imitation?
+Is creation primarily receptive of divine grace or also responsible for Imitation of Christ?
 What are the consequences regarding globalization, national identity, gender, environment, consumerism?

 Sin and the Fall

 The notion of Imago Dei has a larger biblical context, raising numerous questions.
 How, for instance, does it relate to the Fall?
 How could this happen, when Adam and Eve were supposed to be like God?
 How should we understand sin; and how does this relate to the likeness of God?
 Do we need a theory of creation to understand this matter, or is the atonement fundamental for our understanding of the Imago Dei?